Bali Weather Guide: A Guide To The Best Times To Visit Bali (Month By Month)

 Humidity levels continue to rise during November and the daily sunshine hours are reduced from nine to about seven.
 Daily rain showers are common and to be expected, but not to the point of ruining any plans you may have.

 December is the onset of monsoon season and as expected, there may be entire days of rain.
 However, when the rains come in the mornings, the afternoons are usually quite sunny so it’s still a great trade-off.
 Because of the monsoon season, you will definitely notice the humidity levels on the rise.
 On a side note, the ocean is warmest in December but still feels quite nice when cooling off.

 January is the wettest – and hottest month in Bali, with rainfall totals averaging well over 18 inches.
 Hot and sticky are the best words to describe it.
 February is pretty much a repeat of January, weather-wise so just expect heat, humidity and rain – in large doses.
 Plan accordingly!

 March is when the monsoon season draws to an end, with decreasing rain chances.
 Temperatures remain just as hot as January and February but begin to slowly slack off toward the end of the month when the dry season begins and the Bali weather cycle starts all over again.

 As expected you should really pack lightly but this will depend on where you are on the island and what time of year your there.

 - Sun creams and hats as well as UV rash vests for the kids

-- All your wear should be casual even if your going out for dinner – most places are relaxed & chinos and a collared shirt is fine
+- All your wear should be casual even if you’re going out for dinner – most places are relaxed & chinos and a collared shirt is fine

 - For the kids again, pack light clothing and if it’s the wet season take a raincoat.

-- It can get cool at nights in July, August and September so take a shirt or jumper if your going out at night
+- It can get cool at nights in July, August and September so take a shirt or jumper if you’re going out at night